microsoft/PowerToys/README.md

  - Fixed a case where the query wasn't being cleared after invoking a result action through the keyboard.
 Thanks [@davidegiacometti](https://github.com/davidegiacometti)!
  - Improved the shell selection option for Windows Terminal in the Shell plugin and improved the backend code for adding combo box options to plugins.
 Thanks [@htcfreek](https://github.com/htcfreek)!
-   * The implementation of the combo box items has changed amd isn't backward compatible.
+   * The implementation of the combo box items has changed and isn't backward compatible.
 (Old plugins won't crash, but the combo box setting isn't shown in settings ui anymore.)
  - Added Unix time in milliseconds, fixed negative unix time input and improved error messages in the TimeDate plugin.
 Thanks [@htcfreek](https://github.com/htcfreek)!
  - The PowerToys plugin allows calling the new Environment Variables utility.
 Thanks [@davidegiacometti](https://github.com/davidegiacometti)!
  - Refactored and added support to VSCodium Stable, VSCodium Insider and Remote Tunnels workspaces.
 Thanks [@eternalphane](https://github.com/eternalphane)!